Inference for the Case Probability in High-dimensional Logistic Regression: Theoretical Justification

 where ${\mathbf L}({\rm CI}_{\alpha}(\xnew))$ denotes the length of the confidence interval ${\rm CI}_{\alpha}(\xnew)$, $\delta>0$ is any positive constant, ${\rm V}$ is defined in \eqref{eq: asymptotic variance} and $\rho=h(\xnew^{\intercal}\beta)(1-h(\xnew^{\intercal}\beta)).$ \end{Proposition}

 A few remarks are in order for Theorem \ref{thm: limiting distribution} and Proposition \ref{prop: coverage}.
-Firstly, the asymptotic normality in Theorem \ref{thm: limiting distribution} is established without imposing any condition on the high-dimensional vector $\xnew\in \R^{p}.$ The variance enhancement construction of the projection direction $\widehat{u}$ in \eqref{eq: constraint 1} to \eqref{eq: constraint 3} is crucial to establishing such a uniform result over any $\xnew\in \R^{p}.$ Specifically, with the additional constraint \eqref{eq: constraint 2}, we can establish the lower bound of the asymptotic variance in \eqref{eq: dominating variance}, which guarantees the variance component of \eqref{eq: decomposition} to dominate the remaining bias.
+Firstly, the asymptotic normality in Theorem \ref{thm: limiting distribution} is established without imposing any condition on the high-dimensional vector $\xnew\in \R^{p}.$ The variance enhancement construction of the projection direction $\widehat{u}$ in \eqref{eq: constraint 1} to \eqref{eq: constraint 3} is crucial for establishing such a uniform result over any $\xnew\in \R^{p}.$ Specifically, with the additional constraint \eqref{eq: constraint 2}, we can establish the lower bound of the asymptotic variance in \eqref{eq: dominating variance}, which guarantees that the variance component of \eqref{eq: decomposition} dominates the remaining bias.